Tearth/Inanis/README.md

 ## Commands

 All commands listed below can be executed both in interactive mode and directly from a command line, on example `inanis.exe perft 5`.
-Entries marked by [DEV] are available only when the engine is compiled with `dev` feature.
+Entries marked as [DEV] are available only when the engine is compiled with `dev` feature.

 ```
 === General ===